-Google Cloud Armor helps you protect your Trusted Cloud by S3NS deployments from multiple types of threats, including distributed denial-of-service (DDoS) attacks and application attacks like cross-site scripting (XSS) and SQL injection (SQLi).
+Cloud Armor helps you protect your Cloud de Confiance by S3NS deployments from multiple types of threats, including distributed denial-of-service (DDoS) attacks and application attacks like cross-site scripting (XSS) and SQL injection (SQLi).
 Cloud Armor features some automatic protections and some that you need to configure manually.
-This document provides a high-level overview of these features, several of which are only available for global external Application Load Balancers and classic Application Load Balancers.
+This document provides a high-level overview of these features.

 Security policies